guibfo/movie-finder/README.md

 ## Demo

-You can see a demo of the project running at: TODO
+You can see a demo of the project running at: https://guibfo-movie-finder.netlify.com/

 ## License